jamal-haider/twimba/README.md

 ## About Twimba

+At twimba allows it's users to do the following operations:

+- View all tweets
+- Add New tweet
+- Like, Comment, Retweet
+- Delete tweet

-At twimba, users can create new post and reply, like and reteet others post, all the data saved in the local storage.
+The app is designed in HTML, CSS and Javascript and the data is stored to the local storage.

-- HTML
-- CSS
-- JavaScript

-Happy Coding!